 When you are living disease-free or with stable disease

 During this phase, physical activity is important to your overall health and quality of life.
 It may even help some people live longer.
-There’s some evidence that getting to and staying at a healthy weight, eating right, and being physically active may help reduce risk of second cancer as well as other serious chronic diseases.
+There’s some evidence that getting to and staying at a healthy weight, eating right, and being physically active may help reduce the risk of a second cancer as well as other serious chronic diseases.
 More research is needed to be sure about these possible benefits.

-The American Cancer Activity recommends that cancer survivors take these actions
+The American Cancer Activity recommends that cancer survivors take these actions:

 - Take part in regular physical activity.